 Great East Hall

-In the Red Palace, you will find relics and antique of 7th century.
+In the Red Palace, you will find relics and antiques of the 7th century.
 The Red Palace is full of statues and gorgeously carved stupas that will completely justify your effort to come to Potala Palace.
-The Red Palace is part of the Potala palace that is completely devoted to religious study and Buddhist prayer.
-Here also you will find a gigantic hall in the middle, the Greatest West Hall, which is the largest hall in entire Potala Palace.
-The walls of the halls are filled with portraits about the life and works of fifth Dalai Lama.
-Apart from the halls, you can also visit the other five chapels, The Saint's Chapel, The North Chapel, The South Chapel, The East and The West Chapel.
+The Red Palace is part of the Potala Palace that is completely devoted to religious study and Buddhist prayer.
+Here also you will find a gigantic hall in the middle, the Greatest West Hall, which is the largest hall in the entire Potala Palace.
+The walls of the halls are filled with portraits about the life and works of the fifth Dalai Lama.
+Apart from the halls, you can also visit the other five chapels, The Saint's Chapel, The North Chapel, The South Chapel, The East, and The West Chapel.
 The North Chapel is dedicated to Sakyamuni Buddha along with the fifth Dalai Lama.
 Similarly, all other chapels are also dedicated to some important personalities in the course of history.
-It consists of an intricate layout of many different halls, chapels and libraries on many different levels with a multifaceted array of smaller galleries and winding passages:
+It consists of an intricate layout of many different halls, chapels and libraries on many different levels with a multifaceted array of smaller galleries and winding passages.

 The Saint's Chapel

 On the north side of the great west hall is this holiest shrine of the Potala.
 The 19th century Tongzhi Emperor of China wrote a large blue and gold inscription over the door.
 It contains a small ancient jewel-encrusted statue of Avalokiteshvara and two of his attendants.
 On the floor below, a low, dark passage leads into the Dharma Cave where Songsten Gampo is believed to have studied Buddhism.
 In the holy cave are images of Songsten Gampo, his wives, his chief minister and Sambhota, the scholar who developed Tibetan writing in the company of his many divinities.

 The North Chapel